reearth/docs.reearth.io/plugin-guide/recipes/fetching-and-displaying-data-from-external-REST-API.md

 reearth.ui.show(html);
 ```

-"Where the ISS at?"APIは、 `Access-Control-Allow-Origin: *` ヘッダーで応答するため、Re:Earthのプラグインとして使用可能であることに注意してください。
+Note that "Where the ISS at?"
+API is available for Re:Earth plugin, because the API responds with `Access-Control-Allow-Origin: *` header.